AntonioCuevaUrraco/nativescript-facebook-login/README.md

   FacebookLoginHandler.logInWithPublishPermissions(["publish_actions"]);
 ```

-## Known issues

-### iOS login always return isCancelled == true

-For iOS the switching between apps (yourAPP and safary or yourApp and fbApp) can cause that the result of the login process return always cancel.
-To solve that you can modify the sdk to try to log in first using the systemAccount if available and fall to Webview , that are the two login behaviours that works well.
-You can also replace the class FBSDKLoginManager.m in platforms/ios/Pods/FBSDKLoginKit/FBSDKLoginKit/FBSDKLoginKit/.. with the one in issues/FBSDKLoginManager.m that is modified already.
-Then remove the plugin and add it again.
+## Frequently asked questions

-### Xcode is not building my iOS platform
+### Why Xcode is not building my iOS platform?

-After installing the plugin CocoaPods creates a .xcworkspace file, use this one to open the project in Xcode instead of the .xcodeproj.
+After installing the plugin CocoaPods creates a .xcworkspace file, use this one to open the project in Xcode instead of the .xcodeproj